marcoBmota8/survstack/README.md

 # survstak

-survstack is a Python implementation of the survival stacking method proposed in [*Survival stacking: casting survival analysis as a classification problem* by Erin Craig, Chenyang Zhong, and Robert Tibshirani (2021)][ssref].
-The package offers both an OO and functional interface.
+**survstack** is a Python package implementing the survival stacking method originally proposed in [*Survival stacking: casting survival analysis as a classification problem* (2021)][ssref] and extended in [*A review of survival stacking: a method to cast survival regression analysis as a classification problem* (2025)][ssref2] by Erin Craig, Chenyang Zhong, and Robert Tibshirani.

+**survstack** transforms time-to-event data into a stacked tabular format, replicating each sample’s covariates across relevant time points, enabling survival analysis standard classification algorithms.
+It supports discrete-time encoding (one-hot interval indicators) and continuous-time encoding (parametric time features), letting you choose the representation that best captures your hazard dynamics.

 ## Installation
 ```